 We have prepared estimates of future production and future production costs for the Blackwater Gold Mine.
 No assurance can be given that production estimates will be achieved.
-These production estimates are based on, among other things: the accuracy of reserve estimates; the accuracy of assumptions; metallurgical characteristics; and the accuracy of estimated rates and costs of mining and processing.
-Actual production may vary from estimates for a variety of reasons, including, among other things: actual ore mined varying from estimates of grade, tonnage, dilution, metallurgical and other characteristics; short-term operating factors relating to the ore reserves, such as the need for sequential development of ore bodies and the processing of new or different ore grades; risk and hazards associated with mining; natural phenomena, such as inclement weather conditions, underground floods, earthquakes, pit wall failures and cave-ins; and unexpected labour shortages or strikes.
-Failure to achieve production estimates could have an adverse impact on our future cash flows, earnings, results of operations and financial condition.
+These production estimates are based on, among other things: the accuracy of reserve estimates; the accuracy of assumptions; metallurgical characteristics; and the accuracy of estimated rates and costs of mining, processing and recoveries.
+Actual production may vary from estimates for a variety of reasons, including, among other things: unexpected commissioning or ramp-up challenges affecting throughput and recoveries; delays in achieving nameplate capacity due to equipment performance or workforce availability; actual ore mined varying from estimates of grade, tonnage, dilution, metallurgical and other characteristics; short-term operating factors relating to the ore reserves, such as the need for sequential development of ore bodies and the processing of new or different ore grades; risk and hazards associated with mining; natural phenomena, such as inclement weather conditions, underground floods, earthquakes, pit wall failures and cave-ins; and unexpected labour shortages or strikes.
+Failure to achieve production estimates or reach steady operations within the expected timeframe could have an adverse impact on our future cash flows, earnings, results of operations and financial condition.